OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Usage.md

   - *Temporary* - The owner account is no longer an OctoEverywhere supporter.
 If the account is upgraded to supporter status again, this App Connection will continue working as-is.
 - **606** - **Invalid App Connection Credentials**
   - *Permanent* - The App Connection requires basic http auth or a Bearer token.
 The credentials were either missing or incorrect.
+- **607** - **File Download Limit Exceeded**
+  - *Permanent* - The HTTP response body was exceeded the max size for this user's account.
+The per file limit for this user can be found using the [App Connection Info Api](App-OctoEverywhere-API.md)
+- **608** - **File Upload Limit Exceeded**
+  - *Permanent* - The HTTP request body was exceeded the max size for this user's account.
+The per file limit for this user can be found using the [App Connection Info Api](App-OctoEverywhere-API.md)